X

 Onions are heavy feeders and benefit from regular additional fertilizer.
 Feed your onions right after planting with an organic fertilizer high in phosphorus (the middle number on a fertilizer).

-Feed onions again 3 weeks after planting with a high nitrogen organic fertilizer (blood meal, manure, etc.)
+Feed onions again 3 weeks after planting with an organic nitrogen fertilizer (blood meal, manure, etc.)

-Continue to feed your onions about once a month during the beginning of the growing season to encourage large leaves and onion tops.
+Continue feeding your onions about once a month at the beginning of the growing season to encourage large leaves and onion tops.
 Once onions begin bulbing, do not fertilize.

 Water well after each fertilizer application.